carrete/windows-vm/README.md

   in the virtual machine.

 * SSH traffic to `localhost` on port `9022` is forwarded to the virtual machine.
-Connect to the virtual machine with `ssh User@localhost -p 9022`.
+Open a remote CMD prompt on the virtual machine with `make vm-shell`, or `ssh User@localhost -p 9022`.
+Password is `password1!`.
-  Password is `password`.

 ## Provision virtual machine